pinknetworkx/atomicassets-contract/README.md

 	This also means that atomicassets works completely **without claims**.
 Transfers are instant and no further user action is required.

 - **Minimal fixed RAM costs**
 	Creating an asset only costs **142 bytes** (112 of which are for the necessary index).
-Additionally, each token owner needs to have a scope, which costs another **112 bytes**.
+Additionally, each token owner needs to have a scope, which costs **112 bytes**.

 - **Notifications for Smart Contracts**
 	Smart Contracts can get notified automatically about any relevant events related to their assets.
 This enables them to make the assets an integral part of their game rather than just a static token.